 The following is the Executive summary of the OECD assessment and recommendations, taken from the Economic Survey of Israel, published on 20 January 2010.

-(pdf format) can be downloaded in English.
+The Policy Brief (pdf format) can be downloaded in English.
 It contains the OECD assessment and recommendations.

 Effective macroeconomic stabilisation policies along with market-oriented structural reforms have helped support a high average rate of growth.
 Also, the economy has weathered the recent global downturn well, and the policy responses have been generally appropriate.
 However:

 - The Bank of Israel should cease heavy exchange-rate intervention to avoid damaging its credibility.

 - As elsewhere, the authorities need to reflect on financial regulation; one useful change would be to transfer the Ministry of Finance’s supervisory roles to a more independent body.